William L. Van Deburg

 William L. Van Deburg (born May 8, 1948) was the Evjue-Bascom Professor of Afro-American Studies at the University of Wisconsin-Madison.
 He has written on antebellum slavery, on the history of black nationalism, and on contemporary African-American popular culture.
-Van Deburg retired from teaching in 2008 and is currently Professor Emeritus.
+Van Deburg retired from teaching in 2008 and is currently professor emeritus.

 Education

 Born and raised in Kalamazoo, Michigan, Van Deburg graduated from Central High School in 1966.
 He received his B.A. cum laude with Honors in History from Western Michigan University in 1970 and was awarded a National Defense Education Act Fellowship to attend graduate school.
 He earned a Ph.D. in American History from Michigan State University in 1973, submitting a dissertation entitled: Rejected of Men: The Changing Religious Views of William Lloyd Garrison and Frederick Douglass.

 Career

 After training with Russel B. Nye, a contributor to the development of American popular culture studies, at Michigan State, Van Deburg began teaching at the University of Wisconsin–Madison.
 Since 1973, he has worked to develop the field of Black Popular Culture Studies within the academy, utilizing pulp fiction, black cast film, and popular music as historical sources.
-He was chair of Wisconsin's Afro-American Studies department from 1981–1984 and was appointed Evjue-Bascom Professor in 2003.
+He was chair of Wisconsin's Afro-American Studies department from 1981 to 1984 and was appointed Evjue-Bascom Professor in 2003.